kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         SEO stands for Search Engine Optimisation, and is a collection of disciplines to make your content rank for relevant search queries on search engines.
-SEO is important for many websites, to make sure the users are able to find and interact with the desired content, when they search for it.
+SEO is important for many websites, to make sure the users are able to find and interact with the desired content when they search for it.

-        Disciplines in SEO are for example:
+        We must remember that the Internet is a vast space offering huge opportunities, and also immense downfall because no matter how good is the product and/or service if it’s not visible there’s nothing to do.
+SEO plays a vital part in this visibility because one of its prime objectives is the content presentation focused on users and search bots (crawlers, spiders).

+        Some SEO disciplines we use, to achieve a perfect balance between the necessities of the users and those of the search engine crawlers include:

         * Technical optimisation